Find out what color cabinets go with brown countertops including tips on how to match them and paint ideas that go with brown granite countertops.

 Brown marble is often streaked with swirls of gold and yellow, which presents an opportunity to experiment with painted sunshine-colored cabinets.

-If your countertops are solid brown, you will need to understand a little bit more about colors and color theory to come up with a good match.
+If your countertops are solid brown, you will need to understand more about colors and color theory to come up with a good match.

 Brown is a non-primary color.
 Like every non-primary color, brown is created when two or more colors are mixed together.
 One of those colors, the one that is present in a higher concentration, is the overtone.
 In the case of brown countertops, brown is the overtone.

-Brown can be created by a blend of many different colors.
+A blend of many different colors can create brown.
 There are lots of options for the undertones that could be present in your brown countertops.

 Some of the most common undertones present in brown countertops are; red, yellow, pink, purple, gray, and black.
 Determining the undertone gives you more information about what design elements might match your brown countertops.

-It can take some practice to develop the skill of identifying undertones, but it’s a worthy investment.
-Once you can pick out an undertone, matching disparate elements in your design scheme becomes much easier.
+Identifying undertones can take some practice, but it’s a worthy investment.
+Once you can pick out an undertone, matching disparate elements in your design scheme becomes much more manageable.

 If your brown countertops contain warm undertones such as red, yellow, or orange, consider featuring these colors in your cabinets to tie the two elements together.
 Brown countertops containing cooler undertones (blue, purple) will match accessories and materials in similar shades.